cekwedike/MusicSim/README.md

-# 🎵 MusicSim: Music Industry Business Simulation
+# 🎵 MusicSim: Music Business Simulation

-A comprehensive strategic business simulation game where players navigate the complex world of the music industry, making critical decisions that shape their artist's career, reputation, and success.
+A comprehensive strategic music business simulation where players navigate the complex world of the music industry, making critical decisions that shape their artist's career, reputation, and success.

 ## 🎬 Demo Video